ndsev/zswag/README.md

 It is based on [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Connexion](https://connexion.readthedocs.io/en/latest/).

+**Implementation choice regarding HTTP response codes:** The server as implemented here will return HTTP code `400` (Bad Request) when the user request could not be parsed, and `500` (Internal Server Error) when a different exception occurred while generating the response/running the user's controller implementation.

 ### Integration Example

 We consider the same `myapp` directory with a `services.zs` zserio file